Romanian language in Serbia: Religious education and service

 Vojvodina hosts 40 Romanian historical parishes, with 42 priests.
-It is under the jurisdiction of the Romanian Orthodox Eparchy "Dacia Felix" based in Vršac and headed by Daniil Partoşanul, vicar bishop of the Archdiocese of Timişoara.
+It is under the jurisdiction of the Romanian Orthodox Eparchy "Dacia Felix" based in Vršac and headed by Ieronim Crețu, vicar bishop of the Patriarchate in București.

 Starting in 2006, religion in the Romanian language is taught in state schools.
 Textbooks for the first and the second grade were published after they were approved by the Commission of the Government of the Republic of Serbia for Religious Education in Elementary and Middle Schools.

 Arts

 On 15 November 2003, the professional Romanian theatre was refounded, after almost 50 years, to perform in Romanian.
 The theatre is based in Vršac, on the scene of the "Sterija" National Theatre.

 Romanian literature is represented in Banat starting with Victor Vlad Delamarina and including more recent writers.
 The contribution of Vojvodina-based writers is significant within the works published in the entire Banat, through authors such as Vasile Barbu, president of the "Tibiscus" Literary-Artistic Society in Uzdin, Pavel Gătăiantu, Ana Niculina Ursulescu, Virginia Popovici, Slavco Almăjan and Marina Puia Bădescu.
 The state finances a publishing house, Libertatea.
-Casa de Presă şi Editură Libertatea publishes 20 titles each year.
+Casa de Presă și Editură Libertatea publishes 20 titles each year.
 For the 45th edition of the Belgrade Book Fair, the house prepared a CD with the nine most successful titles, under the slogan "3,000 pages for the third millennium" (3.000 de pagini pentru mileniul trei).
-Other publishers are based in Vojvodina, including Editura Fundaţiei.
+Other publishers are based in Vojvodina, including Editura Fundației.

 Education

 Vojvodina hosts 37 education facilities that use Romanian as their teaching language, including two high schools.
 145 Romanian students from Vojvodina and the Timok Valley took part in scholarship interviews in Romanian high schools and universities for school year 2005–2006.
-An education school operates in Vršac as well as a Romanian language departament at the University of Novi Sad.
+An education school operates in Vršac as well as a Romanian language department at the University of Novi Sad.
 School curricula are offered in the Romanian language from kindergarten to high school; an Institute prepares Romanian language textbooks.
-Four schools teach exclusively in Romanian, in places with ethnic Romanian majority: Grebenac (Romanian: Grebenaţ), Nikolinci (Romanian: Nicolinţ), Kuštilj (Romanian: Coştei) and Lokve (Romanian: Sân-Mihai).
+Four schools teach exclusively in Romanian, in places with ethnic Romanian majority: Grebenac (Romanian: Grebenaț), Nikolinci (Romanian: Nicolinț), Kuštilj (Romanian: Coștei) and Lokve (Romanian: Sân-Mihai).